 - Guest comfort: Some mourners — particularly those attending from a distance or on a limited income — appreciate a small donation being just as meaningful as an elaborate floral tribute.

-In 2026, online giving has made this easier than ever, with dedicated platforms built specifically for funeral collections making the process straightforward for families and guests alike.
+In 2026, online giving has made this easier than ever.
+Dedicated platforms built specifically for funeral memorial collections — including JustGiving and MuchLoved — allow families to set up a page in minutes and share it with guests worldwide.

 The phrasing you use matters.
 You want to be clear and warm without sounding dismissive of those who may still wish to send flowers.
 The most widely used phrase in the UK is: